MobleyLab/yank-restraints/T4lysozyme-L99A_toluene/README.md

 # Restraints evaluation using  T4 lysozyme L99A-toluene complex

-Here you will find the yaml files used to compute the binding affinity of T4 lysozyme L99A-toluene complex using several types of restraints.
+Here you will find the yaml and the input files used to compute the binding affinity of T4 lysozyme L99A-toluene complex using several types of restraints.

 ## Manifest